andregra/andregra.github.io/index.md

 	  	<ul class="papers">
 			<li> Density and Diversity in African Cities
     <span class="clickable-paper"> [Abstract] </span>
-    <a href="/assets/andregray_jmp.pdf">[Draft]</a>
+    <a href="/assets/andregray_jmp.pdf">[Full Paper Draft]</a>
     <div class="abstract">
-      To measure the economic impact of migration, it matters not only how many people migrate, but who.
-In African cities this is particularly stark.
-High ethnic, linguistic and religous diversity is correlated with low growth and increased conflict among African countries.
-Migrants from different agro-climatic regions also carry different skills.
-What is the effect of this diversity on economic performance when migrants from disparate places move into dense cities?
-In this paper, I disentangle the effects of migrant flows and migrant ethnic composition on productivity in destinations.
-I build a subnational panel that proxies origin-destination migration across African cities, and use a Bartik-style instrument that identifies shocks to both levels and composition of migrants.
-I then leverage climate, commodity and conflict data to estimate the role of push and pull shocks on the levels and composition of rural-urban migrants.
+      The impact of migration is not just a function of how many people migrate, but where they come from.
+Migrants carry region-specific identities, traits and skills that shape outcomes in receiving areas.
+In rapidly urbanizing African cities, the composition of migrants may play a negative role, as ethnic and linguistic divisions drive conflict and counteract classic agglomeration forces.
+This paper disentangles the effects of migrant flows and migrant composition on productivity in destinations.
+I build a subnational panel of internal migrant flows across Africa and develop a nonlinear shift-share instrument that identifies shocks to both levels and the birthplace composition of migrants.
+Using exogenous variation from climate, commodity and conflict shocks, I identify changes to the size and composition of migrants.
+I find that cities that receive migrants from more diverse birthplaces have lower short-run growth, but experience long-run urbanization benefits.
+The effects of migrant composition are heterogenous, with more diverse cities experiencing higher ethnic conflict, but also higher rates of structural transformation.
+The methods proposed have broad applications to identifying nonlinear effects of migration, when relative group sizes matter for outcomes.
     </div>
   </li>
 			</ul>